cvthirumalakumar/Optimized-Warehouse-Management-with-AutoAI/README.md

 2.Collection of Data:-
-Description:Data collection is the process of gathering information according to our needs.In any machine learning project data collection is the main task.So,we are making data collection as a separate milestone for our project.

 2.1 Collecting Data:
     Collection of required data is the primary task in any machine learning model.The size of the dataset matters in the accuracy of the model.And also it needs to have the required features which are essential for prediction.In this task we will collect/gather all the available data from Kaggle.We will separate the collected data as per our requirement.